moggers87/salmon/README.md

 * Easily configurable to use alternative sending and receiving systems, database libraries, or any other systems you need to talk to.
 * Yet, you don't *have* to configure everything to get stated.
-A simple lamson gen command lets you get an application up and running quick.
+A simple salmon gen command lets you get an application up and running quick.
 * Finally, many helpful commands for general SMTP server debugging and cleaning.